MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/project-build-warning-prj0049.md

 # Project Build Warning PRJ0049
 Referenced target '\<Reference>' requires .NET Framework \<MinFrameworkVersion> and will fail to run on this project's target framework

- Applications created by using Visual Studio 2008 can specify which version of the [!INCLUDE[dnprdnshort](../../error-messages/tool-errors/includes/dnprdnshort_md.md)] they should target.
-If you add a reference to an assembly or project that depends on a version of the [!INCLUDE[dnprdnshort](../../error-messages/tool-errors/includes/dnprdnshort_md.md)] that is later than the targeted version, you will get this warning at compile time.
+ Applications created by using Visual Studio 2008 can specify which version of the .NET Framework they should target.
+If you add a reference to an assembly or project that depends on a version of the .NET Framework that is later than the targeted version, you will get this warning at compile time.

 ### To correct this warning